arangodb/arangodb/Documentation/Books/Manual/Deployment/Cluster/ManualStart.md

 - _8530_ as port of the _DBServers_
 - _8529_ as port of the _Coordinators_

-then the commands you have to use are reported in the following sections.
+then the commands you have to use are reported in the following subparagraphs.

 ### Agency

 On 192.168.1.1:

 ```
-sudo arangod --server.endpoint tcp://0.0.0.0:8531 \
+arangod --server.endpoint tcp://0.0.0.0:8531 \
 	--agency.my-address tcp://192.168.1.1:8531 \
 	--server.authentication false \
 	--agency.activate true \